Reptetion/BMB/README.md

 <h1><b>🤖 Build My Bot</b></h2>

-<h4>Build My Bot <i>"BMB"</i> is an open source discord bot designed to be an easy solution for discord server owners to looking run their very own discord bot.
+<h4>Build My Bot <i>"BMB"</i> is an open source discord bot designed to be an easy solution for discord server owners to looking run their very own discord bot!
 Build My Bot offer a wide variety of commands equipped to moderate, manage, and also have some fun in your server.
 It is free, easy-to-use, and customizable!
 No coding knowledge is required.</h4>

 <h4>To host your very own bot, you will need to have an account with the following:</h4>
 ❖ <a href="https://glitch.com/">Glitch.com</a><br><br>